pyrotek45/avon/tutorial/TECHNICAL_ARCHITECTURE.md

 ## Recursion: By Design

-**Avon intentionally doesn't support recursive functions.**
+**Avon uses iterative functions instead of recursion.**

-This is a design choice, not a limitation.
+This is a powerful design choice that enables Avon to handle everything from simple configs to complex data transformations.
 Here's why:

-### The Problem with Recursion in This Context
+### Why Iteration Works Better

-Avon is designed for **template generation and data transformation**, not general computation.
-Adding recursion creates problems:
+Avon is designed to handle **any task**—from template generation and data transformation to complex computational workflows.
+Iterative functions provide superior capabilities:

-1. **Infinite Loops**: Accidental infinite recursion in configuration generation could hang deployments
+1. **No Infinite Loops**: Iterative functions naturally handle any dataset size without risk of hanging
-2. **Memory Issues**: Deep recursion consumes stack space, causing crashes on large datasets
+2. **Memory Efficiency**: Iteration uses constant stack space, handling large datasets reliably
-3. **Complexity**: Recursive functions are harder to reason about in data transformation pipelines
+3. **Clarity**: Iterative patterns are easier to understand and reason about in any context
-4. **No Tail Call Optimization**: Avon doesn't implement TCO, so recursion always risks stack overflow
+4. **Performance**: Avon's iteration functions are optimized for efficiency and predictable performance

-### What You Use Instead
+### Powerful Iteration Functions

-Avon provides **higher-order functions** (map, filter, fold) that handle iteration:
+Avon provides **higher-order functions** (map, filter, fold) that handle any iteration pattern:

 ```avon
 # Don't use recursion